 Academic preparation isn’t the only factor in college readiness.
 Also helping to determine whether students get to graduation are social behaviors, like whether they show up for class, engage with professors and make eye contact.
-A new assessment from the Education Testing Service (ETS) seeks to measure those non-academic variables.
+A new assessment from the Educational Testing Service (ETS) seeks to measure those non-academic variables.

 ETS today is rolling out the test, which is called SuccessNavigator.
 It could help colleges identify students in remedial tracks who can pass credit-bearing, college-level courses, said officials with the nonprofit testing giant.